gilcu2/minimal_path/README.md

 ```

 The program must compute a path with minimum sum of node weights from
-root to lives.
-Input are text lines from standard input
+the root to the leafs.
+The program input are text lines from standard input.

-Expected output:
+With previous graph the output must be:

 7 + 6 + 3 + 2 = 18